Is Geometry Enough for Matching in Visual Localization?: Introduction

-We summarize our contributions as the following: (i) we develop a novel method to match query keypoints to a point cloud relying only on geometrical information; (ii) We bridge the domain gap between a 2D image keypoint to a \newtext{3D point by projecting it into its co-visible reference views} and show \newtext{that this new representation} is remarkably more robust compared to direct cross-domain matching; (iii) Our extensive evaluation shows that our method significantly outperforms prior work, effectively enabling real-world visual localization based on geometric-only matching; (iv) Finally, we thoroughly compare our method to the well-established visual localization \newtext{baselines} and discuss about the pros and cons for each approach.
-With this analysis, we hope to open the door for future progress \newtext{towards} more general and scalable \newtext{structure-based} methods for visual localization, which do not critically rely on storing visual descriptors, \newtext{thereby reducing storage, map maintenance efforts, as well as privacy concerns.}
+We summarize our contributions as the following: (i) we develop a novel method to match query keypoints to a point cloud relying only on geometrical information; (ii) We bridge the difference in data modalities between a 2D image keypoint to a 3D point by representing it with its bearing vectors projected into co-visible reference views and show this is remarkably more robust compared to direct cross-modal matching; (iii) Our extensive evaluation shows that our method significantly outperforms prior work, effectively enabling real-world visual localization based on geometric-only matching; (iv) Finally, we thoroughly compare our method to the well-established visual localization \newtext{baselines} and discuss advantages and disadvantages of each approach.
+With this analysis, we hope to open the door for future progress \newtext{towards} more general and scalable \newtext{structure-based} methods for visual localization, which do not critically rely on storing visual descriptors, thereby reducing storage, relieving privacy concerns and eliminating the need for descriptor maintenance.